siegert-lab/morphOMICs/README.md

-# morphOMICs_v2
+# morphOMICs

-`morphOMICs_v2` is a Python package containing tools for analyzing microglia morphology using a topological data analysis approach.
+`morphOMICs` is a Python package containing tools for analyzing microglia morphology using a topological data analysis approach.
 Note that this algorithm is designed not only for microglia applications but also for any dynamic branching structures across natural sciences.

 - [Overview](#overview)
 - [Required Dependencies](#required-dependencies)